Kotlin/dataframe/docs/StardustDocs/topics/convert.md

 [//]: # (title: convert)
 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Modify-->

-Changes values and types of the columns.
+Returns `DataFrame` with changed values in some columns.
+Column types can be changed.

 #### Syntax